 Where: Santa Rosa Junior College, 1501 Mendocino Avenue, Santa Rosa, CA 95401

 Movimiento Estudiantil Chicanista de Aztlan (M.E.Ch.A.) was founded in 1969 by Chicanx college students who saw the need to organize and promote higher education, cultural awareness, and political involvement.
 Today, various public schools, community colleges, and universities have M.E.Ch.A. chapters across the country.

 Black Student Union (B.S.U.) was similarly founded in the 1960s to promote the political and cultural awareness of black identity and to confront the systematic oppression of black people in the United States and throughout the world both historically and in the present.

-SRJC Dreamers Club is formed of undocumented students and their allies who are dedicated to advocating for right of the undocumented community and informing the community about resources available.
+SRJC Undocumented Student Union (U.S.U) is formed of undocumented students and their allies who are dedicated to advocating for right of the undocumented community and informing the community about resources available.

 SRJC Inter-tribal Council Unite all nations in sharing cultural, social, and political awareness.
 To provide a supportive network for Native American Students on the SRJC campus.

 SRJC Puente was created to increase the number of educationally underserved students who enroll in four-year colleges and universities, earn college degrees, and return to the community as mentors and leaders to future generations.

 SRJC Sociology Circle is a dialogue-forum based club, with mainly academic-themed, sociological discussions which focus on local and global social issues, concerns and possible usage of the major of sociology.
 It also promotes social activism, education and healthy awareness of said issues.